Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```

-### Config
+### 6. Config

-The config directory can contain many more files, but I have used it to store the database configuration.
+The config directory can contain many more files, but I have just used it to store the database configuration.

-So the config directory contains only one file `database.php`
+So the config directory contains only one file: `database.php`

 ```php